jimji1005/react-native-tinder-like-swiper/README.md

 1. Launch Xcode, open project workspace file in ios folder
 2. Update build number
-3. Archive, when complete organizer will launch showing where the file is Deployment version must match or be higher than the Zendesk framework deployment version See https://github.com/mokriya-org/react-native-zendesk for framework setup instructions
+3. Archive, when complete organizer will launch showing where the file is

 ## Compiling for Android via Android studio
 1. Update version build number